 I’m somewhere in the middle.
 I like to know when and where I’m leaving from, what my final destination is, and some major stops along the way.
 I leave the rest of the trip to be discovered each day.

 I’m almost finished planning and plotting my Seven Dudes novel.
 Like so many stories, it’s been floating around in my head for years.
-Eleven, in fact.
+Eleven years, in fact.
 I first came up with the idea of a suspense story inspired by Snow White and the Seven Dwarves back in 2005.
 Now that I’m a full-time writer, it’s the novel that I most want to write.
 It’s time to finally do it.

 Here are the five major pieces that I write down before I start writing a novel.
-I learned most of these from Brian McDonald‘s brilliant book, Invisible Ink: A Practical Guide to Building Stories that Resonate, and Jess Lourey‘s awesome article, A Pyramid Approach to Novel Writing.
+I learned most of these from Brian McDonald‘s book, Invisible Ink: A Practical Guide to Building Stories that Resonate, and Jess Lourey‘s article, A Pyramid Approach to Novel Writing.

 - One-sentence summary: This is like the blurb you’d read in a book catalog.
 It’s one sentence that sums up your entire novel.
 Hard to do but once you do it, it makes things clear as day.
 See Lourey’s Pyramid Approach for tips.